 This follow-up shows customers their needs are cared for and that you take your obligations seriously.
 You should also mention that if they ever need more services from you they should not hesitate to contact you and that you stand ready to get started with any project they might have in the future.

 When you get hired you have a limited time to deliver what was required by your client and any delay or work that does not meet clients’ requirements will result in clients that will not be satisfied and possibly client lost to another fellow freelancer offering the same services that you do.
 You can build trust and a good reputation only by delivering what you promise n the first place.

-However, the best way to build your freelancing reputation to over-deliver on your promises.
+However, the best way to build your freelancing reputation is to over-deliver on your promises.
 You should in other words talk less and work more.
-Always strive to deliver very high-quality work and well ahead of the deadline.
+Always strive to deliver very high-quality work and be well ahead of the deadline.
 That is the best way to have your clients consider you reliable and come back to you when they have another project that needs to be done.

 7. Learn new skills